 Marketing is not a job.
 Marketing is not something you need to put on your daily to-do list.
 Marketing is acclimating your audience with the whole vision of your brand.

-Anything that can be used to give your fans or, potential fans, a better idea of what your music is all about and who you are as an artist.
-Marketing is any time you spread the word about your music; Every time you engage with your fans you are giving them another piece of you, and in essence you are further developing a clearer understanding of your brand.
+This means anything that can be used to give your fans or, potential fans, a better idea of what your music is all about and who you are as an artist.
+Marketing is any time you spread the word about your music; Every time you engage with your fans you are giving them another piece of you, and in essence, you are further developing a clearer understanding of your brand.

 Why is this so important?